-Page competed in his final Tokyo Dome match at Wrestle Kingdom 12 in January of 2019, teaming with Bullet Club comrades Takahashi and Marty Scurll in a gauntlet match to determine the next contenders for the NEVER Openweight Six Man Tag Team Championship.
+Page competed in his final Tokyo Dome match at Wrestle Kingdom 12 in January of 2019, teaming with Bullet Club comrades Takahashi and Marty Scurll in a gauntlet match to determine the next contenders for the NEVER Openweight Six-Man Tag Team Championship.
 The match was ultimately won by the trio of Makabe, Toru Yano, and Ryusuke Taguchi.
 During that same month, it was announced that Page would be working with AEW, the new wrestling promotion headed by The Elite.
 During the initial rally, Page was interrupted by PAC, who doubted that the “Hangman” could become champion.
 This led to a match being scheduled between the two at Double or Nothing, AEW’s first pay-per-view in May.
 However, due to various circumstances, the match was called off and Page was left without a spot.
-Fans wondered if he would wrestle someone else or be taken off the card completely.

 Previous AEW Talent Previews:

 Originally Written by Robbie Sutter